anderswallace/mkeditorjs/README.md

 Using MkEditorJS you can:

 - Click any text or code cell and edit it
-- The code is all joined into one file, so if you define a variable in one cell, you can use it in all subsequent cells
+- Use variables anywhere in your environment.
+The code is all joined into one file, so if you define a variable in one cell, you can use it in all subsequent cells
 - Use the built in `show` function to display any string, number, React component, or anything else.
 Simply pass the code you want to execute as an argument
 - Reorder or delete any cells
 - Save all code and documentation to a file on your local machine